DCIS (Ductal Carcinoma in Situ)

 A diagnosis of DCIS means that cancer cells have formed inside the walls of the ducts, but haven’t invaded the surrounding tissue.
 Because they’re still confined within the duct walls, they can’t invade the blood or lymphatic vessels, which is how cancer usually spreads around the body.
 DCIS is sometimes called pre-invasive, non-invasive, or intraductal carcinoma.

-Although DCIS is not invasive cancer, having DCIS increases the chance of developing invasive breast cancer in the future.
+Although DCIS is not invasive cancer and is not life-threatening, having DCIS increases the chance of developing invasive breast cancer in the future.

 Women can develop DCIS at any age, but it’s more common over age 50.
 Men can also get DCIS, but it’s rare.

-Breast calcifications occur commonly and most are benign, but some variations in size, shape and pattern indicate the microcalcifications might be cancerous.
-If a mammogram shows that you have suspicious or indeterminate microcalcifications, you will be referred to a specialist to complete the triple test – imaging, a clinical breast exam, and a biopsy – to determine whether the calcifications are malignant or benign.
+Breast calcifications occur commonly and most are benign, but some variations in size, shape and pattern can indicate that the micro-calcifications might be cancerous.
+If a mammogram shows that you have suspicious or indeterminate micro-calcifications, you will be referred to a specialist to complete the triple test – a clinical breast exam, imaging and a biopsy – to determine whether the calcifications are malignant or benign.

 Classification of DCIS